 Registration and training

 All staff and students undertaking research involving the use of human samples must be able to demonstrate their competency and be registered to do so.
-They must be familiar with relevant documentation and SOPs, undergo training and maintain a training portfolio.
+They must be familiar with relevant documentation and SOPs and undergo training.

 For more information, see: Registration and Training.